HydroSulphide/KH1FM-Memory-Map/README.md

 # Example Scripts

-All example lua scripts in this repo and the wiki require LuaBackend v1.7.3-hook installed.
+All example lua scripts in this repo and the wiki require [LuaBackend v1.7.3-hook](https://github.com/Sirius902/LuaBackend/releases/tag/v1.7.3-hook) installed.
-LuaBackend.toml kh1 section should look like this:
+Make sure that the kh1 section in the LuaBackend.toml file looks like this:

 ```
 [kh1]